SkoolNotes/Taproot/2020HIST201/KBOttomansMilitary.md

 Very organized army -- lots of training, wealth in the military

-Systematized: went to each village and taxed {some} percentage of 7yo boys, which were converted to Christians
+Systematized: went to each village and taxed {some} percentage of 7yo boys, which were converted to Christians.